tillgrallert/slides/dh/2024-03-luxembourg/2024-03-16_talk-about-arabic.md

 :::: column

 - Bibliographic record of **all** Arabic periodical titles published between 1798 and 1929
-    - websits and open datasets ([TEI XML](https://tei-c.org/)) for more than 3500 periodicals
+    - websites and open datasets ([TEI/XML](https://tei-c.org/)) for more than 3500 periodicals
     - additional authority files for c.2700 persons, 220 places, 180 libraries
 - Unfunded collaboration with Adam Mestyan (Duke), "crowd"-sourcing
+- Networking and reconciling existing information:
-- Ongoing since 2021/22: Integration of holding information from library catalogues such as ZDB, AUB, BnF, HathiTrust
+    - Integration of holding information from library catalogues such as ZDB, AUB, BnF, HathiTrust
+    - Publish everything as Linked Open Data on [Wikidata](https://wikidata.org/)

 ::::
 :::: column